 Affordable yet effective beauty products are hard to come by.
 That is why The Ordinary is very popular.
-But there’s a new up and coming brand, that you probably heard already from the skincare enthusiasts in online beauty groups and influencers.
+But there’s a new up-and-coming brand, that you probably heard already from the skincare enthusiasts in online beauty groups and influencers.
 It’s called The Inkey List and before I tell you where to buy The Inkey List in the Philippines, let me tell you something more about them.

 What is The Inkey List?

-The founders of The Inkey List, a new UK beauty brand founded in 2018, believe that intelligent beauty should be accessible for everyone and beauty products should be easy to navigate and understand (read: no more complicated jargon), so each product comes with its own beauty translator—a basic rundown of what it is, what it can do for you and what you should (and shouldn’t) mix it with.
+The founders of The Inkey List, a new UK beauty brand founded in 2018, believe that intelligent beauty should be accessible to everyone and beauty products should be easy to navigate and understand (read: no more complicated jargon), so each product comes with its own beauty translator—a basic rundown of what it is, what it can do for you and what you should (and shouldn’t) mix it with.
 Talk about simple and helpful!
-But the best part, they have high-quality ingredients yet they’re all just under $15!
+But the best part is they have high-quality ingredients yet they’re all just under $15!

 Where to buy The Inkey List in the Philippines?

 1. Cult Beauty – This is based in the UK and they offer free shipping to the Philippines on orders above £40 (they also have a FedEx option but the shipping fee is £30).
 But if it is your first order, you’ll get free shipping even if your orders are below £40.
 And don’t be intimidated by the prices, because they listed it all with an added UK Tax, but if you live outside of the United Kingdom or Europe, the added tax will be deducted before you checkout.
-And you can also use Shopback in here to get rebates.
+And you can also use Shopback here to get rebates.
 They have beauty brands that are not available in the Philippines like the highly coveted Charlotte Tilbury, Huda, Milk Makeup, and other more cult-fave beauty brands including The Inkey List.

 LOCAL ONLINE SHOPS

 The Globe Trotters PH – They’re the only Instagram reseller that I recommend.
-I have personally been their costumer since 2018, and they’re also highly recommended by the local Asian Beauty Community.
+I have personally been their customer since 2018, and they’re also highly recommended by the local Asian Beauty Community.
 They sell Asian beauty products from Japan to South Korea but they also sell some Western-based brands like Glow Recipe, Krave Beauty, The Inkey List, and of course, The Ordinary.
 Some items are on-hand but a majority of them are for pre-orders.
 Waiting time depends.